 Coffee cherry harvest on the Kona Coffee & tea Farm.
 PHOTOS: Farish Media

-The land in Hawai`i is comparably new in comparison to land commonly used to grow coffee or any other crop for that matter.
+The land in Hawai`i is comparably new in comparison to land in other areas of the world commonly used to grow coffee.
 What that means is that the soil is still lush with all the essential nutrients the coffee plants need and there is little or no need for additional supplementation (read: fertilizer).
 Of course, we use natural compost produced on and around the farm in our attempts to return the nutrients we harvested.

 Are you certified organic?